Their amused stares, the smiles. I wake to face three young boys with dirt-smeared faces and sparkling brown eyes.

 In the latter room we’re gathered, after a dinner of rice with boiled corn rusks and pink flower buds.

-Lunch, breakfast and dinner is the same simple meal.
+Lunch, breakfast, and dinner are the same simple meal.

 Si is 45 and respected by her people as the village go-between, relating to ethnic Vietnamese and hill-tribes alike.

-During the Vietnam conflict (while many Hmong sided with the US), Si had been a member of a North Vietnamese anti-aircraft unit, and their their all-women unit claimed many American bombers.
+During the Vietnam conflict (while many Hmong sided with the US), Si had been a member of a North Vietnamese anti-aircraft unit, and her all-women unit claimed many American bombers.
 She received 10 medals.